Hellisotherpeople/debate2vec/README.md

 # debate2vec
-Word-vectors created from a large corpus of competative debate evidence.
+Word-vectors created from a large corpus of competative debate evidence, and data extraction / processing scripts

 # Download Link
 Github won't let me store large files in their repos.